OmarDuran/nfempy/README.md

 A lightweight library for defining finite elements and simulating multiphysics problems.
 It is being developed as part of this exploratory project in Python.

-This project aims to provide a general, yet simple, method for using finite elements methods in Python.
+The objective of this project is to provide a general, yet simple, method for using finite element methods in Python.

 Some features of the library are
 *  Full separation of geometry description, geometry partition, and discrete function spaces;